Discover how we can transform your organisation

 While there are a number of different styles of coaching and types of career coach, ultimately a coach is someone who can support you in specific personal or career development areas.
 They may identify and prioritise improvement areas, break down your end goal into smaller goals and work with you to shape and grow your mindset.

-Career coaches can help you understand yourself better, improve your mindset and equip you with the skills to handle future challenges and situations.
+Career coaches help you understand yourself better, improve your mindset and equip you with the skills to handle future challenges and situations.

 Here are some of the key elements of coaching that differ from mentoring:

-Coaching partnerships are more short term than mentoring relationships, due to the fact that they are objective driven and more structured.
+Coaching partnerships are more short-term than mentoring relationships, due to the fact that they are objective-driven and more structured.
 Someone may seek out a coach to help them develop a specific skill or work through a particular limiting belief.
 The coaching could well end once that skill or objective had been acquired.

 “It is a journey where the process of learning is as important as the knowledge and skills gained” (Zeus and Skiffington, 2000)

-In both mentoring and coaching, there is:
+In both coaching and mentoring, there is: